-On November 28, 2017, as part of the Global Legislative Openness Week, the Permanent Parliamentary Council on Open and Transparent Governance held a meeting titled Accessible Parliament for All and presented plans to adapt the Tbilisi building to the needs of the people with disabilities.
-The plan was developed by the Parliament in cooperation with the non-governmental organization Mariani with the support of EU, UNDP, and IDFI in the framework of the project titled Strengthening the System of Parliamentary Democracy in Georgia.
-The Parliament of Georgia took the commitment to adapt its building and resources to the needs of people with disabilities as part of the Open Parliament Action Plan (Commitment 1.5).
+As part of the Global Legislative Openness Week, the Permanent Parliamentary Council on Open Governance held a meeting - Accessible Parliament for All and presented plan to adapt the Tbilisi building to the needs of the people with disabilities.
+The meeting was supported by the European Union (EU) and United Nations Development Programme (UNDP) in partnership with the Institute for Development of Freedom of Information (IDFI).

-The event was attended by people with disabilities, local associations and non-governmental organizations working on this issue, Parliament Chairman Irakli Kobakhidze, Members of Parliament, as well as representatives of EU, UNDP, and international and diplomatic organizations.
+The event was attended by people with disabilities, local associations and non-governmental organizations working on the issue, Parliament Chairman Irakli Kobakhidze, Members of Parliament, as well as representatives of EU, UNDP, and international and diplomatic organizations.

 Irakli Kobakhidze, Chairman of the Parliament of Georgia: “I am glad that the Parliament of Georgia hosts such an important event within the framework of the Global Legislative Openness Week.
 This once again confirms our willingness to enhance and promote citizen-centered and innovations based governance.
 I would also like to emphasize the norms established by the new edition of the Constitution of Georgia, in which the state is obligated to create special conditions for persons with disabilities to realize their rights and interests.
 The Parliament wants its services and infrastructure to be adapted to the needs of persons with disabilities, in order to facilitate their equal involvement and participation in parliamentary activities.
 We are proud to announce that in the nearest future the Parliament building will be fully restored and made accessible to people with mobility and vision restrictions.
 Today, we would like to introduce the plan to adapt the Tbilisi building, which is a commitment under the Open Parliament Action Plan of Georgia.
-I would like to thank the European Union, UNDP, Institute for Development of Freedom of Information, and Mariani for their special contribution in this process.”
+I would like to thank the European Union, UNDP, IDFI and Mariani for their special contribution in this process.”

 Shombi Sharp, UNDP Acting Resident Representative in Georgia: “I would like to thank the Speaker of the Parliament for personally addressing this important issue.
 Also I would like to thank the Chairperson of the Council and partners, such as IDFI, who were helping to implement this work, Mariani as well – the key partner in this process and of course, European Union, who helped to make all this possible.”

-Dorota Dlouchy-Suliga, Head of the EU Delegation’s Political, Press and Information Section: “in Georgia what we see is that the government’s, the parliament’s and most recently Tbilisi Municipality’s efforts to increase transparency and accessibility show high commitment to OGP principles and values, and in recognition of this, Georgia has been selected as the Chairperson of the Partnership for 2017-2018.”
+Dorota Dlouchy-Suliga, Head of the EU Delegation’s Political, Press and Information Section: “In Georgia what we see is that the government’s, the parliament’s and most recently Tbilisi Municipality’s efforts to increase transparency and accessibility show high commitment to OGP principles and values, and in recognition of this, Georgia has been selected as the Chairperson of the Partnership for 2017-2018.”

-Giorgi Kldiashvili, Executive Director of the Institute for Development of Freedom of Information (IDFI): “This event is dedicated directly to adapting the building of the Parliament of Georgia for persons with disabilities.
+Giorgi Kldiashvili, Executive Director of the IDFI: “This event is dedicated directly to adapting the building of the Parliament of Georgia for persons with disabilities.
 This is a significant issue, since it is one of the priorities for the Global Legislative Openness Week, being held not only in Georgia but in various other countries as well.”